cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

-        This is a place to pause and first think how many databases will be monitored, i.e. how much data generated, and based on that one should choose an according metrics storage schema.
+        This is a place to pause and first think how many databases will be monitored, i.e. how much data generated, and based on that one should choose a suitable metrics storage schema.
 There are a couple of different options available that are described [here](https://github.com/cybertec-postgresql/pgwatch/tree/master/pgwatch/sql/metric_store)
-        in detail, but the gist of it is that you don't want too complex partitioning schemes if you don't have zounds of data and don't need the fastest queries.
+        in detail, but the gist of it is that you don't want partitioning schemes too complex if you don't have zounds of data and don't need the fastest queries.
 For a smaller amount of monitored DBs (a couple dozen to a hundred) the default "metric-time" is a good choice.
 For hundreds of databases,